German A1, B1 or B2 – Which language certificate do I need?

 German A1, A2, B1, B2, C1 & C2 free exercises

-The Internet offers a number of practice portals and websites where you can train your German skills and practice for the language test.
+The internet offers a range of practice portals and websites where you can practise your German skills and practise for the language test.
 There are both free offers and paid courses.
-We have exclusively compiled free practice portals & apps for learning the German language for you here.
+We have put together a list of free practice portals and apps for learning German.

 Test PDF